 And while we all dream of having a super motivated sales team willing to be proactive and lead our companies to success, the reality is that without the right motivation approach from team leaders, this will never happen.

-But motivating your team isn’t an easy task, though it might seem that way at first.
+But motivating your sales team isn’t an easy task, though it might seem that way at first.
 The human factor makes it difficult to form one overall strategy and requires leaders to combine different methods for every case.
 It’s not enough to put up a few motivational posters and leave it at that.
 Each member of your team is a different person, with his or her own set of values and vision, who requires a personal approach.

 It’s also a misconception to believe that sales managers only require money to be motivated.
 The truth is they require much more than that – a sense of achievement and accomplishment.
 They want to be respected for what they do and for the input they provide.